Amboseli National Park: Wildlife

-Amboseli National Park was home to Echo, the most researched elephant in the world, and the subject of many books and documentaries, followed for almost four decades by American conservationist Cynthia Moss.
+Amboseli National Park is best known for its large population of African bush elephants, who have been studied since 1972 by American ethologist and conservationist Cynthia Moss.
+The park was home to Echo, the most researched elephant in the world, and the subject of many books and documentaries, followed by Dr. Moss for almost four decades.
 Echo died in 2009 when she was about 60 years old.

-Amboseli National Park is home to African bush elephant, Cape buffalo, impala, lion, cheetah, spotted hyena, Masai giraffe, Grant's zebra, and blue wildebeest.
+In addition to elephants, Amboseli hosts between 50 and 80 other species of mammal, including yellow baboon, Cape buffalo, impala, Southeast African lion, East African cheetah, spotted hyena, Masai giraffe, Grant's zebra, and eastern white-bearded wildebeest.
 Many large and small birds can also be found.